 Joey lives in Decatur with his wife Carrie and children, Isaiah and Elsie.
 They love exploring all the fun areas of Atlanta and have yet to say no to a delicious meal.

 Mrs. Tiffany Francis aka “Coach Tip” is a Georgia native, contracted with AmeriCorps as the Team Coordinator for Partners in Change.
 She is passionate about mentoring students toward achieving their educational career goals.
-She also specializes in encouraging underserved individuals to obtain financial empowerment while building generational wealth, which is what lead her to Partners in Change!
+She also specializes in encouraging underserved individuals to obtain financial empowerment while building generational wealth, which is what led her to Partners in Change!

 As a prominent community member of Metro-Atlanta, Coach Tip gives back in several ways through her businesses; she is the humble owner and founder of Career Values Coaching & Consulting Firm LLC., and the co-owner of FlexPlates Meal Prep & Catering Company LLC., which she operates alongside her husband & best friend Chef Tyrone Francis.
-When she’s not teaching or coaching you can find her spending time with her husband and three children, they all love to cook, therefore, do not judge them if you are encouraged to dance after dinner to work off those calories!
+When she’s not teaching or coaching you can find her spending time with her husband and three children.
+They all love to cook, therefore, do not judge them if you are encouraged to dance after dinner to work off those calories!

 Community Partner Specialist VISTA